-- Sunspots or age spots
+- Reducing age spots and freckles

 Chemical peels work to remove layers of skin, stimulating the body’s natural healing response and producing a smoother, more consistent appearance in texture and tone.
 The type of chemical peel used will impact the extent of your results.